thingsboard/thingsboard.github.io/docs/paas/eu/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'In this widget, we will also use data aggregation to calculate the hourly average of the received data.
 Select the "Average" as the aggregation function;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-5-pe.png
-        title: 'Use the dashboard&#39;s time window.
-Select the "Current hour" option as the time interval.
-Click "Update".
-Then, disable the time window display on the widget;'
+        title: 'Use the widget&#39;s time window.
+Turn off the "Display time window" option.
+Then, select the "Current hour" option as the time interval.
+Click "Update";'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-6-pe.png
         title: 'Change the label to "Water consumption per hour".
 Now, open the "Icons" window;'